HackSocNotts/Kotlin-Workshops/Part-2.md

 If you need help at any point, then raise your hand or ask a mentor - they'll be more than happy to help!

 ## String Templating
 Lastly, something amazingly useful.
-Kotlin allows you to insert values directly into strings without contatenation or a function like `sprintf` from C. To do that, you use the `$` operator followed by a variable place in-place where you want the value to go:
+Kotlin allows you to insert values directly into strings without contatenation or a function like `sprintf` from C. To do that, you use the `$` operator followed by a variable name in-place where you want the value to go:

 ```Kotlin
 val myVal = 25